-The Liebert Series 600 UPS is designed to function while unattended by an operator.
-The system control logic monitors the performance of the UPS, the availability of power sources, and the current required by the critical load.
+The Liebert Series 600 UPS system is designed to function while unattended by an operator.
+The system control logic at the System Control Cabinet (SCC) monitors the performance of the UPS system, the availability of power sources, and the current required by the critical load.

-The system control logic:
+The system control logic at the SCC:

 - 1. Determines what overload conditions can be sustained without a transfer to bypass. - 2.
-Initiates an automatic transfer to bypass to sustain an overload, or when selected UPS faults occur. - 3.
-Can initiate an automatic retransfer to the UPS after an overload has been cleared. - 4.
-Initiates an automatic transfer to bypass and emergency module shutdown when selected UPS faults occur.
+Initiates an automatic transfer to bypass to sustain an overload. - 3.
+Can initiate an automatic retransfer to the UPS after a system overload has been cleared. - 4.
+Initiates an automatic transfer to bypass and emergency module shutdown when a specified UPS fault occurs.